Inspection of fire and rescue services in England is carried out by Her Majesty’s Inspectorate of Constabulary and Fire & Rescue Services.

 Round 2 of Fire Inspections in progress

 Following the completion of the first full round of fire inspections in December 2019, HMICFRS began round 2 of inspections earlier in 2021.
-The first reports for tranche 1 are due to be published in December 2021, with every service inspected by the end of 2022.
-Since the turn of the year, HMICFRS has also completed a number of revisits to review progress made by services who have been given a cause of concern.
+The first reports for tranche 1 were published on 15 December 2021, with every service to be inspected by the end of 2022.
+Since the turn of 2021, HMICFRS has also completed a number of revisits to review progress made by services who have been given a cause of concern.

 Further information on HMICFRS’ Fire Inspection Programme